PyroIsDumb/dotfiles/README.md

 # Installation

-The package includes an installation script install.sh that will guide you through all steps of the installation or update process.
+The package includes an installation script named "install.sh", that will guide you through all steps of the installation or update process.

 PLEASE NOTE: Every Linux distribution and setup can be different.
 Therefore, I cannot guarantee that the installation will work smoothly everywhere.
-Installation on your own risk.
+Install on your own risk.

 ## Supported platforms